wholes0meglock/Watch_Dogs_IRL/README.md

 2. Run the script using Python.
 3. Use the interactive menu to navigate directories, execute scripts, or edit files.

-**termux-setup-unofficial** is perfect for developers, system administrators, and power users seeking a robust file management and automation tool within Termux.
+**Watch_Dogs_IRL** is perfect for developers, system administrators, and power users seeking a robust file management and automation tool within Termux.
 Whether you need to manage files, handle databases, secure data, automate tasks, or even develop games, this tool has you covered.